smblott-github/tpick/README.md

 `tpick` is a simple, curses-based, interactive utility for picking one of a number of things at the terminal.

+Here are some of its (simple, but) great features:

+- Hit `SPACE` to add the `*` wildcard; so, super-fast matching of multiple parts of the thing you're looking for.
+- Two consecutive `q` characters quits (by default); super easy and quick to type.
+- And smartcase, of course.

-Here are a couple of examples...
+And here are a couple of examples...

     cd /etc
     tpick *